isomorphic-git/isomorphic-git/README.md

 View the full [Getting Started guide](https://isomorphic-git.github.io/docs/quickstart.html) on the docs website.

+Then check out the [Useful Snippets](https://isomorphic-git.org/docs/en/snippets) page, which includes even more sample code written by the community!

 ### CORS support

 Unfortunately, due to the same-origin policy by default `isomorphic-git` can only clone from the same origin as the webpage it is running on.
 This is terribly inconvenient, as it means for all practical purposes cloning and pushing repos must be done through a proxy.